Boiler: Configurations

 In this type, tubes filled with water are arranged inside a furnace in a number of possible configurations.
 Often the water tubes connect large drums, the lower ones containing water and the upper ones steam and water; in other cases, such as a mono-tube boiler, water is circulated by a pump through a succession of coils.
-This type generally gives high steam production rates, but less storage capacity than the above.
+This type generally gives high steam production rates, but less storage capacity than fire-tube boilers.
 Water tube boilers can be designed to exploit any heat source and are generally preferred in high-pressure applications since the high-pressure water/steam is contained within small diameter pipes which can withstand the pressure with a thinner wall.
 These boilers are commonly constructed in place, roughly square in shape, and can be multiple stories tall.